whackney/Computer-Graphics-work/Assignment3_ModelParser/README.md

 *TODO*: Please edit the following information in your assignment

 * Name and partners name(At most 1 partner for this Assignment):
+  * Ben Hackney & Nicolas Karayakaylar
 * How many hours did it take you to complete this Assignment?
+  * Seven, so far.
 * Did you collaborate or share ideas with any other students/TAs/Professors?
 * Did you use any external resources?
-  * (tbd if any)
+  * Use this to figure out the regex. https://stackoverflow.com/questions/15625629/regex-expressions-in-java-s-vs-s
   * (tbd if any)
   * (tbd if any)
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?